A dplyr reference for the time-constrained

 M doesn’t make sense, remember that the pipe was introduced with the

-magrittr package, an excellent reference to Magritte’s painting “The treachery of images”, where he famously wrote “ Ceci n’est pas une pipe.”
+magrittr package, a reference to Magritte’s painting “The treachery of images”, where he famously wrote “ Ceci n’est pas une pipe.”
 That should help you remember it :)

 Work your way through the the lines, one by one so you can see in detail the effect of each new verb introduced.
 Don’t worry about large print-outs, a great characteristic of tibbles is how they print in console.